Windows 11 Won’t Wake From Sleep: How To Fix It

 2. Turn Off “Sleep” Option

-If your computer is oversleeping, you might consider just not letting it sleep at all.
+If your computer is oversleeping, you might consider not letting it sleep.
 You can turn off the “sleep” option in your settings.

 1. Go to the Start Menu, which is usually on the left-hand corner of your screen and looks like the Windows icon, and find the Control Panel option.
 If you can’t find the Control Panel option, you can search for it in the search bar in the top-right.